flying-sheep/pytest-doctest-import-mismatch/README.rst

 pytest reproducer
 =================

-When using the following together, pytest 7.4.4 tries to import from different The bug triggers in pytest’s collection phase.
+When using the following together, pytest 7.4.4 fails to import from the correct module.
+The bug triggers in pytest’s collection phase.

 Necessary for the bug to trigger: